 It is not always easy to determine what exactly constitutes emotional abuse.
 While it is obvious in some cases, emotional abuse can also be deeply subtle.
 It can be something that occurs gradually over time.
 Emotional abuse may slowly cause more and more damage to a vulnerable child.
 With emotional abuse cases, it is crucial that the full context of the parent’s relationship with the child is properly considered.
 Some specific examples of parental behavior that can constitute emotional abuse include:

 Yelling, screaming, intimidation, or swearing at the child;

 Humiliation or demeaning jokes;

-Teasing about child’s physical appearance or cognitive abilities;
+Teasing about a child’s physical appearance or cognitive abilities;

 Threats of harm; and

-Emotional abuse is often perceived to be of less concern than physical abuse or neglect because there are generally no visible signs of trauma, physical harm or an obvious effect upon the child.
-But over time, emotional abuse can have serious long-term effects on a child’s social, emotional and physical health and development.
-Recent studies have shown that toxic stress caused from emotional abuse can result in high releases of cortisol in children.
-Over time, the toxic stress and ongoing release of cortisol into the child’s body causes a negative impact upon the structure and function of the child’s developing brain.
-Studies at Stanford University, in which digital imaging of children’s brains were conducted, demonstrated physical changes to frontal lobe areas relating to exaggerated fear responses later in life; much akin to symptoms of post traumatic stress disorder.
+Emotional abuse is often perceived to be of less concern than physical abuse or neglect because there are generally no visible signs of trauma, physical harm, or an obvious effect upon the child.
+But over time, emotional abuse can have serious long-term effects on a child’s social, emotional, and physical health and development.
+Recent studies have shown that toxic stress caused by emotional abuse can result in high releases of cortisol in children.
+Over time, the toxic stress and ongoing release of cortisol into the child’s body cause a negative impact on the structure and function of the child’s developing brain.
+Studies at Stanford University, in which digital imaging of children’s brains was conducted, demonstrated physical changes to frontal lobe areas relating to exaggerated fear responses later in life; much akin to symptoms of post-traumatic stress disorder.

 If you find yourself or your child in a situation involving emotional or physical abuse, it is crucial that you take immediate action to protect the health and well-being of your child.